 Food quality: The food at Island Bush Camp was very tasty when we last visited in September 2015.

-Breakfast was served around the camp fire, with toast, cereals, fruit and porridge on offer.
+A breakfast of toast, cereals, fruit and porridge was served around the campfire.
 There was also coffee, tea and fruit juice available.

-Lunch was laid out as a buffet to which guests helped themselves to.
+Lunch was laid out as a buffet to which guests helped themselves.
 We enjoyed pasta with meatballs in a rich tomato sauce and a fresh salad on the side.
-Then for pudding we were served a rich chocolate-and-orange mousse.
+For pudding we were served a rich chocolate-and-orange mousse.

-Dinner was probably the best of the three meals we had.
-The starter of corn chowder was very tasty and served with fresh bread.
-Then the main course of beef stir-fry was delicious, full of flavor and with very tender slow cooked beef.
-This came with rice, beans and carrots.
-The third course was a smooth crème caramel.
+Dinner was probably the best of our three meals.
+The starter of corn chowder was very good and served with fresh bread.
+Then the main course of beef stir-fry was delicious, full of flavour and with very tender beef, served with rice, beans and carrots.
+The meal was rounded off with a smooth crème caramel.